2023-2024 Flu Season Vaccines Are Here! No Appointment Necessary!

 - Flu Vaccine Registration:

-- Paperwork (Print & Fill): English or Spanish
+- Paperwork (Print & Fill): Adult or Child

-- Bring your Health Insurance Card, if you have health insurance, or bring a copy of your card (BOTH FRONT & BACK).
+- Please bring your ID and health insurance card, if you have health insurance, or bring a copy of your card (BOTH FRONT & BACK).

 - Location: Clinic Services (lower level), 2030 Tecumesh Road, Manhattan, KS 66502